iNavFlight/inav/docs/development/Cmake usage.md

 ## Adding (or removing) a source file

-In the cmake build system, project source files are listed in `src/main/CMakeLists.txt`.
+In the cmake system, project source files are listed in `src/main/CMakeLists.txt`.
 New source files must be added to this list to be considered by the build system.